Arctosoft/Valv-Android/ENCRYPTION.md

 ## Decrypting
 The app reads the encrypted files in the following way:
 1. Create an unencrypted input stream.
-2. Read the salt.
+2. Read the 16 byte salt.
-3. Read the IV.
+3. Read the 12 byte IV.
-4. If the file is a thumbnail, read the check bytes.
+4. If the file is a thumbnail, read the 12 check bytes.
 5. Pass the input stream into a cipher (encrypted) input stream.
 Everything below is read from encrypted data.
 6. If the file is a thumbnail, read the check bytes.
 If the unencrypted check bytes does not equal the check bytes in the encrypted part, the given password is invalid.
 7. Read a newline character (`0x0A`) followed by the original filename and another newline character.